 Note: read more about Subway’s controversial rise to success here.

-Given the large number of franchisees this brand has, I’m sure there are some successful ones out there.
-But if you’re looking to buy a franchise, and you have over 4,000 options – why would you risk buying into a brand with a resume of bad decisions that demonstrate they aren’t committed to taking care of their franchisees?
+Given the large number of franchisees that Subway has, I’m sure there are some successful ones out there.
+But if you’re looking to buy a franchise business, and you have over 4,000 options – why would you risk buying into a brand with a resume of bad decisions that demonstrate they aren’t committed to taking care of their franchisees?

 My take – stay far away, and look elsewhere!

-The Subway franchise is a popular sandwich shop that has a global reach.
-While the company doesn’t publicly disclose how much its franchisees make, a franchise typically does best in a high-traffic area with good visibility.
+Subway is a popular sandwich shop that has a global reach.
+While the company doesn’t publicly disclose how much its franchisees make, a Subway franchise typically does best in a high-traffic area with good visibility.

 As always do your due diligence and your own research such as thoroughly reading Subway’s franchise disclosure document and franchise agreement before investing.